-A. Transition One (T1) Admission Requirements to the Teacher Education Program

-Application and admission into the Teacher Education Program generally occurs at the end of the sophomore year.
+A. Transition One (T1) Admission Requirements to the Teacher Education Program Application and admission into the Teacher Education Program generally occurs at the end of the sophomore year.
 The following criteria must be met before traditional students can make application and be admitted into the Teacher Education Program at Chowan University.
 Students Must:

-- Complete a formal Transition One (T1) application packet for the program and submit to the appropriate Program Area Advisor (Appendix A). - Complete a criminal background form.
-Complete the background check according to each LEA. - Complete English 101, English 102, Education 201, and Communication 101 or 201 with a grade of C or better as evidence of having effective oral and writing skills. - A transcript that documents a cumulative grade point average (GPA) of 2.7 on all University course work completed. - Submit written recommendation forms completed by their major advisor and one from another Chowan faculty member of their choice (Appendix A). - Complete and submit an essay entitled, "What Makes an Effective Teacher?"
+- •Complete a formal Transition One (T1) application packet for the program and submit to your Advisor (Appendix A). - •Complete acriminal background questionnaire. - •Complete English 101, English 102, Education 201, EDUC 205 and Communication 101 or 201 with a grade of C or better as evidence of having effective oral and writing skills. - •A transcript that documents a cumulative grade point average (GPA) of 2.7 on all University course work completed. - •Submit written recommendation forms completed by advisor and one from another Chowan Academic member of their choice (Appendix A). - •Complete and submit an essay entitled, "What Makes an Effective Teacher?"
 The approved Department of Teacher Education Writing Rubric will be used as the assessment tool.
-Do not use essay from EDUC 201. - Complete Disposition Self-Assessment & submit it to the advisor. - Effective June 1, 2014, the following tests are required by North Carolina in order to be admitted into a Teacher Education Program:
+Do not use essay from EDUC 201. - •Complete Disposition Self-Assessment & submit it to your advisor. - •Effective June 1, 2014, the following tests are required by North Carolina to be admitted into a Teacher Education Program:

-PRAXI S New Test Name and Number Approved Qualifying Score Core Academic Skills for Educators: Reading (5712) 156 Core Academic Skills for Educators: Writing (5722) 162 Core Academic Skills for Educators: Mathematic (5732) 150 468
+PRAXIS (updated June 2022) New Test Name and Number Approved Qualifying Score Core Academic Skills for Educators: Reading (5713) 156 Core Academic Skills for Educators: Writing (2 essays (5723) 162 Core Academic Skills for Educators: Mathematic (573 150 468